Trim Shut Down — Best Trim App Alternatives in 2026

 2. Rocket Money — the closest like-for-like

-If negotiation and cancellation are what you loved about Trim, Rocket Money is the most direct alternative — and it adds the tracking dashboard Trim lacks.
+If negotiation and cancellation are what you loved about Trim, Rocket Money is the most direct replacement — and it adds the tracking dashboard Trim lacked.
 It links to your US bank accounts, auto-detects recurring charges, and offers concierge cancellation and bill negotiation.

-- Pros: Everything Trim does, plus a real subscription dashboard, budgeting, and credit score tools.
+- Pros: Everything Trim did, plus a real subscription dashboard, budgeting, and credit-score tools.

 - Pricing: Free tier; Premium $7–14/month, as of this writing.
-Full breakdown in our Rocket Money review.
+Breakdown in our Rocket Money review.

 3. Bobby — cheapest private option for iPhone